-Making the face look good is the most important reason to have custom shirts made.
+Making a person’s face look good is the most important reason to have custom shirts made.
 When meeting for business or social occasions, a person’s face should be the focal point of attention.
 The design of the collar below the face has a significant impact on the way the face shape is perceived.
 Utilizing the skills of custom shirt-making, and evaluating face shape and neck length, the collar is designed to create a harmonious effect, complementing each individual in a unique fashion.

 How much does a custom shirt cost, and how many do I have to buy?

 At Top Shelf, a new customer can start with a two-shirt order as a way to test the service and the product.
 After that we try and work with a minimum order of 3 shirts, or people can pay an additional $20 to order fewer than 3.

 Ultimately, fabric selection is what determines the cost of a shirt.
 Our average custom shirts will range from $160 to $225, with a median that seems to hover around $180.
 There is a good, better, best range in our fabric selection with better shirts with much higher thread count that range from $235 to $300.
 In the best category are the premium shirt fabrics from the mills of Loro Piana, Testa, Ferno, Thomas Mason, David and John Anderson and others which fall into a price range of $350-$550.
 There is no difference in how we build the shirts or design them, only a difference in the cost of the materials.

 How do I know the shirt will fit?